compasjs/compas/docs/features/cli.md

 development setup, so a new person on the team can just clone the project and run it directly.
 The `.env.local` values take precedence over values defined the `.env` file, and should be `.gitingore`'d.
-This is useful when your particular dev setup is somehow different, ie your not using the `yarn compas docker` based Postgres instance, but need to connect to a different Postgres instance.
+This is useful when your particular dev setup is somehow different, ie your not using the `compas docker` based Postgres instance, but need to connect to a different Postgres instance.

 It is expected that production values for these environment variables are injected by the hosting method of choice.

-Use `yarn compas help --check` to see if your `.env.local` is `.gitignore`'d properly.
+Use `compas check-env` to see if your `.env.local` is `.gitignore`'d properly.